vvvv/The-Gray-Book/en/introduction/vl/lo_9_0_numericValues.md

 * Integer32
 * Integer64

-Where any other language would need to explain the names and what precision they stand for i guess i don't need to elaborate on this given their names.
+Where any other language would need to explain the names and what precision they stand for I guess I don't need to elaborate on this given their names.

 #### Boolean

-A boolean value is either 0 or 1 a.ka. false and true.
+A boolean value is either 0 or 1 a.k.a. false and true.

 #### Compatibility
 A boolean is either 0 or 1.
 But these are whole numbers also!
 So booleans are integers?
 Yes.
 When a data sink needs an integer value, you may link boolean data to it.

 A number 5 is an integer but it also is a real number.
 Whole numbers are part of all the real numbers.
 Real numbers are not defined to be fractional, they can be just whole.
 It's fine.
-Because if this you may feed integer data into a float data sink.
+Because of this you may feed integer data into a float data sink.

 In both cases an implicit conversion is happening.